logzio/logz-docs/_source/user-guide/infrastructure-monitoring/grafana-explore.md

   - daniel-tk
 ---

+Grafana's Explore mode is
-Whether you just started sending metrics into your metrics account for the first time, and you want to know if your metrics arrived or not, or you’re a long-time user who wants to examine the structure of your metrics documents in order to create a new monitoring dashboard - Grafana’s Explore mode is the best way to do it.
+Whether you just started sending metrics for the first time, or you want to check that your metrics arrived as expected, or you’re a long-time user and want to examine the structure of your metrics documents in order to create a new monitoring dashboard - Grafana’s Explore mode is the best way to do it.

 To go to Grafana’s Explore, click on the **Explore icon <i class="far fa-compass"></i>** on the left side menu.